HarteminkLab/TOP-paper-resources/README.md

 **License**

-All source code and software in this [Github repository][top-resources-github] are made available under the terms of the [MIT license][mit-license].
+All source code and software in this repository are made available under the terms of the [MIT license][mit-license].

 [top-package]: https://github.com/HarteminkLab/TOP